beacon-biosignals/K8sClusterManagers.jl/docs/src/examples.md

 """)
 ````

-To start the job and attach to the interactive Julia session you can run the following:
+To start the _Job_ and attach to the interactive Julia session you can run the following:

 ```sh
 # Executed from the K8sClusterManager.jl root directory